-Here’s How Much Prince Charles Spends A Year To Make Kate Middleton & The Boys Look "Amazing" *Lip Bite*
+Here's How Much Kate's Rich Father-In-Law Spent Last Year To Make The Royal Trio Look "Amazing" *Lip Bite*

 Being a member of the British royal family might look like it's all fun and games, but being expected to be fashionable and act perfectly friendly, happy, and gracious at all times while out in public can be a lot of work.
 It can also be really, really expensive.
 Prince Charles pays wardrobe costs for his sons and their wives, and thank goodness dad is here to pick up the bill — the latest tally on the clothing costs of the Duke of Cambridge, Prince William; Catherine, the Duchess of Cambridge; and the Duke of Sussex, Prince Harry, prior to marrying Meghan, the Duchess of Sussex, shows that keeping up appearances is rather *tense aristocratic face* on the wallet.
 And yes, there is a dollar figure we can put on the fly four.

 Kate Middleton became a bonafide style icon after marrying Prince William in 2011, but even though the new mom-of-three isn't afraid to recycle her favorite wardrobe pieces and embrace both high-end and affordable styles, outfitting a duchess still comes with a very high price tag.
 Critics may assume the Duchess of Cambridge's closet is directly paid for by taxpayer money, but the reality, according to The Telegraph, is that her father-in-law, Charles, the Prince of Wales actually foots the bill, just as he does for himself, his wife, and both of his sons.
 And now that Meghan is also a duchess?
 He covers the cost for her, too.